Making sure that your people are fully utilized and working on the right tasks at the right time

 If you have a task that has a duration of 3 days and 12 hours allocated, then this is how WorkBook will plan the task per day (if nothing else has been planned for):

 In another example, if something has already been planned for on Monday for 3 hours:

 If you want to manually overrule the suggested hour allocation you can do so.

-Let’s kick in a new variable: calendar meetings.
+Let’s kick in a new variable – calendar meetings.
 Let’s say you want to book an employee to a task on Friday, but you don’t know that he has already scheduled a client meeting in his calendar.
-Point is: if there’s no sync between the calendar and your resource management system, then you will have to look in two systems, before you book (or even perhaps book the task in both systems).
+The point is, if there’s no sync between the calendar and your resource management system, then you will have to look in two systems before you book, or even perhaps book the task in both systems.
 That doesn’t really work.
 Solution?